oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 * The `run()` method must return a `PCollection` of `JobRunResult` instances.

-  * In English, this means that **the job _must_ report _something_ about what was done during its execution.** This can be the errors it discovered, or the number of successful operations it was able to perform. **Empty results are forbidden!**
+  * In English, this means that **the job _must_ report _something_ about what was done during its execution.** For example, this can be the errors it discovered or the number of successful operations it was able to perform. **Empty results are forbidden!**

     If you don't think your job has any results worth reporting, then just print a "Success" metric with the number of models it processed.